 “The most sophisticated people I know – inside they are all children.” – Jim Henson

-The theory in psychology is that the inner child is a repository for all the hurt, betrayal or trauma from our childhoods.
-These affect us as adults, and that healing these past hurts is essential for psychological growth.
+The theory in psychology is that the inner child is a repository for all the hurt, betrayal, or trauma from our childhoods.
+These affect us as adults, and that healing this past hurts is essential for psychological growth.

 The inner child “is a part of an adult character that behaves like a child and is in contrast to how a logical adult would behave or react or even feel.”
-We hold onto our emotions and memories, good and bad, and develop defence mechanisms to deal with trauma that still exists for us.
-“The power of the inner child is often underestimated, and the consequences can at times cost bonding and intimate relationships.”
+We hold onto our emotions and memories, good and bad, and develop defense mechanisms to deal with the trauma that still exists for us.
+“The power of it is often underestimated, and the consequences can at times cost bonding and intimate relationships.”

-Working through these memories and hurt gives the child a chance to understand and analyse what happened.
+Working through these memories and hurt gives the child a chance to understand and analyze what happened.
 If you think you have a wounded inner child, never be scared to ask for help.
-From therapy to free resources, it’s not hard to show your inner child some love.
+From therapy to free resources, it’s not hard to heal.